WhatsApp Message Markup: The Platform's Hidden Cost

 Before signing a contract or at the next renewal cycle, bring these 4 questions:

-3. "Does the dashboard show a breakdown by category (marketing, utility, authentication, service) with Meta's official price?"
+- "Does the dashboard show the breakdown by category (marketing, utility, authentication, service) with Meta's official price?"

-4. "If I switch platforms, does the number and Meta account stay with me?
+- "If I switch platforms, do the number and Meta account stay with me?
 How does off-boarding work?"

 A serious provider answers without hesitation.
 A provider that stalls is giving you the warning you need.

-To compare references without message markup, check out how Voyia's pricing works — the model is direct Meta pass-through, flat subscription with unlimited agents (a topic I dive into in Unlimited Agents on WhatsApp).
+To compare references without message markup, take a look at how Voyia's pricing works — the model is direct Meta pass-through, flat subscription with unlimited agents (a topic I dive into in Unlimited Agents on WhatsApp).
 It's the most predictable and auditable way to operate the Official API without surprises at the end of the month — and the only one that eliminates WhatsApp blocked by the next wave without swapping one opacity for another.